811Alex/AudioLED/README.md

 An arduino program that reads the data from the serial port and adjusts the brightness of 3 LEDs accordingly.

 ### notes
+- AudioAnalyzer reads from input devices.
+You can get around that if you want to use an output device, like your speakers, by using software like VoiceMeeter.
-Borrowed some code from https://github.com/swharden/Csharp-Data-Visualization
+- Borrowed some code from https://github.com/swharden/Csharp-Data-Visualization